-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process leaded by the Chief Audit Executive the Board Audit and Compliance In-house Dioscoro Teodorico L. Lim Functionally reporting to the
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process (CAE) reporting directly to t eaded by the Chief Audit Executive the Board Audit and Compliance it functions include assessment of In-house Dioscoro Teodorico L. Lim Functionally reporting to the Board through the Committee.
+The Internal Audit functions include assessment of internal controls and the recommendations to implement constructive measures to ensure adequate control.
+It is also tasked to support the Bank's risk management activities and corporate governance initiatives.
+The functions and responsibilities of the Internal Audit Group and the Chief Audit Executive is covered by the audit charter and Internal Audit Manual which is revised and approved by the Board annually.
+BACC and administratively to the President The maior functions that the I nternal Audit Group performs are:

-Cor nmittee.
-The Internal Audit functions include assessment of Board through the inte rnal controls and the recommendations to implement BACC and constructive measures to ensure adequate control.
-It is also administratively to tasl ked to support the Bank's risk management activities and the President porate governance initiatives.
-The functions and the resident • consibilities of the Internal Audit Group and the Chief Audit Exe cutive is covered by the audit charter and Internal Audit Ma nual which is revised and approved by the Board annually.
-The major functions that the Internal Audit Group performs are: 1.
-Develop an audit charter, approved by both Senior Management and the Board Audit and Compliance Committee (BACC), for the internal auditing activity.
-2. Develop, along with Management, a risk-based audit methodology that can be used to map major • • • • • • • • • • • • • • • • • • • • processes/operations for the purpose of identifying the organization's auditable units.
+1. Develop an audit charter, approved by both Senior Management and the Board Audit and Compliance Committee (BACC), for the internal auditing activity.
+2. Develop, along with Management, a risk-based audit methodology that can be used to map major processes/operations for the purpose of identifying the organization's auditable units.
 3. Develop a risk assessment methodology for the auditable entities identified in the model of major processes/operations.
-4. Develop an audit plan based on the risk assessment and requests from Management and get it approved by the Board.
-5. 5.
-Work with Senior Management and the Board Audit and Compliance Committee (BACC) to establish a reporting relationship that will ensure that audit recommendations receive appropriate attention.
-6. Establish a Quality Assurance and Improvement Program (QAIP) for the internal auditing activity that provides assurance that the internal auditing activity: 1) performs in accordance with its charter, 2) adheres to the Standards and the Code of Ethics, 3) operates in an effective and to the second se efficient manner, and 4) is perceived by the Board and Management as adding value and improving the organization's operations.
-7. The internal audit function shall be established centrally by 1 the parent bank (PNB) and shall have authority over the group (PNB and its Subsidiaries).
-PNB IAG shall define the internal audit strategies, methodology and scope for PNB and its BSP-supervised domestic and overseas Subsidiaries • 1 and branches.
-8. For BSP-supervised Subsidiaries with established internal 1 audit functions, the internal audit of said entities shall closely coordinate with PNB IAG to ensure consistent adoption of audit methodologies and alignment of strategies and scope.
+4. Develop an audit plan based on the risk assessment and requests from Management and get it approved by the - Board.
+5. Work with Senior Management and the Board Audit and Compliance Committee (BACC) to establish a reporting relationship that will ensure that audit recommendations receive appropriate attention.
+6. Establish a Quality Assurance and Improvement Program 0.
+(QAIP) for the internal auditing activity that provides assurance that the internal auditing activity that provides accordance with its charter, 2) adheres to the Standards and the Code of Ethics, 3) operates in an effective and efficient manner, and 4) is perceived by the Board and Management as adding value and improving the organization's operations.
+7. The internal audit function shall be established centrally by the parent bank (PNB) and shall have authority over the group (PNB and its Subsidiaries).
+PNB IAG shall define the internal audit strategies, methodology and scope for PNB and its BSP-supervised domestic and overseas Subsidiaries and branches.
+8. For BSP-supervised Subsidiaries with established internal audit functions, the internal audit of said entities shall closely coordinate with PNB IAG to ensure consistent adoption of audit methodologies and alignment of strategies and scope.